npanuhin/Artwork/README.md

 **[Start exploring!](./SVG "See SVG images")**

-**If you think that you have found a mistake or have sufficiently improved (including minification) something in this repository, you are very welcome to contact me [here](http://n-panuhin.info "Nikita Panuhin") or directly by [email](mailto:n.panuhin@mail.ru "Mailto: Nikita Panuhin").**
+**If you think that you have found a mistake or have sufficiently improved (including minification) something in this repository, you are very welcome to contact me <a href="http://n-panuhin.info" title="Nikita Panuhin" target="_blank">here</a> or directly by [email](mailto:n.panuhin@mail.ru "Mailto: Nikita Panuhin").**

 ## Technical information

 -   Adobe Illustrator files are built with *Illustrator CC* and are compatible with *Illustrator 17* and later versions.
--   SVG files are exported from Adobe Illustrator and then partly minified and beautified to fit some standards, as I see it.
-[See sample](./.github/SVG_sample.md "See SVG file sample")
+-   SVG files are exported from Adobe Illustrator and then partly minified and beautified to fit some standards, as I see it. <a href="https://github.com/Nikita-Panyuhin/vector/blob/master/src/SVG_sample.md" title="See SVG file sample" target="_blank">See sample</a>
--   PNG files are [rendered](./.github/render.py "See render.py file") using the *[convert-svg-to-png](https://github.com/neocotic/convert-svg/tree/master/packages/convert-svg-to-png "Node.js: convert-svg-to-png by neocotic")* Node.js package by [neocotic](https://github.com/neocotic "Github user: neocotic").
+-   PNG files are rendered using the *<a href="https://github.com/neocotic/convert-svg/tree/master/packages/convert-svg-to-png" title="Node.js: convert-svg-to-png by neocotic" target="_blank">convert-svg-to-png</a>* Node.js package by <a href="https://github.com/neocotic" title="Github user: neocotic" target="_blank">neocotic</a>.
 Render sizes are specified for each image in "SVG/{image\_name}/src/conf.json".

 ## License
 <!-- The project is generally licensed under the [MIT License](http://n-panuhin.info/license.html "MIT License").